MicrosoftDocs/learn/learn-pr/wwl-data-ai/introduction-azure-data-share/includes/6-exercise-share-dataset.md

     Here you can select the type of dataset that you would like to add.
 Depending on if you choose Snapshot or In-Place sharing you’ll see different dataset type possibilities.

-6. In this exercise we are going to share a dataset from an Azure Data Lake Storage Gen 2 account.
+6. In this exercise, we are going to share a dataset from an Azure Data Lake Storage Gen 2 account.

     Therefore, select Azure Data Lake Storage Gen 2.